25 Unbeatable Things to Do in Saint Martin and St. Maarten

 With spectacular views of the beach, the Caribbean Sea and Creole Rock in the distance, you may never want to leave.

-If you don’t have other dinner plans, you can happily dine on mussels and fries (moules frites) or fresh local fish and seafood served French-Caribbean style.
+If you don’t have other dinner plans, you can happily dine here on mussels and fries (moules frites) or fresh local fish and seafood served French-Caribbean style.

-Things to do in St. Maarten
+Best things to do in St. Maarten

 Absolutely!
-There are a lot of unique things to do in St. Maarten too – some of which can’t be done on the French half.
+The Dutch half offers its own set of unique experiences – some of which can’t be done on the French half.

 15) Watch the planes land at Maho Beach